-How to make a turkey display for Thanksgiving appetiser skewers.
+How to make a turkey display for Thanksgiving appetizer skewers.
 Kids will love this project, and it may even help them eat their veggies.

-When we were hanging out at the mall one day, I came across a cute appetizer skewer display that was basically a wooden board shaped like a hedgehog with holes in the back to hold the skewers, making them look like the hedgehog’s spines.
+One day, when my son and I were hanging out at mall, we came across a cute appetizer skewer display.
+It was basically a wooden board shaped like a hedgehog with holes in the back to hold the skewers.
+The skewers stuck out in various directions, looking like the hedgehog’s spines.

 My son thought it was cute, and so did I.

-It occurred to me, though, that not only could I make something similar, but that it would be a perfect fit for the coming holiday, Thanksgiving, if I were to make it in the shape of a turkey.
-My idea was that the skewers would become the turkey’s colourful tail.
+Thanksgiving was nearing.
+So, it occurred to me that I could make something similar in the shape of a turkey.
+My idea was that the skewers would become the turkey’s colorful tail.

-This might be a silly project, but my son was fascinated with it, and he was excited to eat the turkey’s tail.
+This might be a silly project, but my son liked it.
+He was excited to eat the turkey’s tail.

 A toddler excited to eat some fruit and veggie skewers?